F1 2020 (video game): Features

 F1 2020 reintroduced the Split Screen mode, which was featured in F1 2014 but was removed for the next games.

 For the first time in the F1 game series, the option to use a virtual rear-view mirror has been added.
 If the player uses the cockpit camera view, they can have the option to use that mirror to see what's going on behind them like a road car.

 In F1 2020, the AI are more prone to making mistakes to give the players "a much more realistic experience".

 The game introduces driver ratings for the first time, with drivers given a score out of ninety-nine for experience, racecraft, awareness and pace.
 The experience score provides additional 'resource points' to enable the player to upgrade their car faster in the "My Team" and "Career" modes, racecraft relates to the effectiveness of the driver's attempts at overtaking, a higher awareness score improves the ability of the driver to maintain control of their car in difficult situations and pace relates to the driver's ability to set quick lap times.
 The scores are derived from real life data and applies to F2 drivers as well as those from F1.

 Podium Pass is new to F1 2020 and allows players to unlock cosmetic items, such as liveries, race suits and celebration animations, all of which are new to the F1 games.
-A VIP Podium Pass can also be purchased using in-game Pitcoins, which also includes more exclusive liveries, race suits and celebration animations.
-Each game in the F1 series, starting with F1 2020 will have six series, with the sixth and final series having no time limit.
+A VIP Podium Pass can also be purchased using in-game Pitcoins, which also includes more exclusive liveries, race suits and podium celebration animations.